Expeed

 Expeed's multi-processor system on a chip solution integrates an image processor in multi-core processor architecture, with each single processor-core able to compute many instructions/operations in parallel.
 Storage and display interfaces and other modules are added and a digital signal processor (DSP) increases the number of simultaneous computations.
-An on-chip 32-bit microcontroller initiates and controls the operation and data transfers of all processors, modules and interfaces and can be seen as the main control unit of the camera.
+On-chip 32-bit microcontroller initiates and controls the operation and data transfers of all processors, modules, interfaces and can be seen as the main control unit of the camera.

-In each generation Nikon uses different versions for its professional and consumer DSLRs / MILCs, whereas its compact cameras use totally different architectures.
+In each generation Nikon uses different versions for its professional and consumer DSLRs / MILCs, whereas its compact cameras use completely different architectures.
 This is different from for example Canons DIGIC: its professional DSLRs double the processors of its consumer DSLR series.
 The Expeed is an application-specific integrated circuit (ASIC) built by Socionext specifically for Nikon designs according to Nikon specifications.

 Technology

 The Nikon Expeed is based on the Socionext Milbeaut imaging processors with 16-bit per pixel multi-core FR-V processor architecture, using a highly parallel pipelined architecture which allows efficient hardware use, increasing throughput and reducing power consumption.

 Each core uses an eight-way 256-bit very long instruction word (VLIW, MIMD) and is organized in a four-unit superscalar pipelined architecture (Integer (ALU)-, Floating-point- and two media-processor-units) giving a peak performance of up to 28 instructions per clock cycle and core.
 Due to the used four-way single instruction, multiple data (SIMD) vector processor units, data is processed with up to 112 data operations per cycle and core.